maybebyte/anthesis/encrypted-headless-raspberry-pi-gentoo.md

 At this point, I had a fully functioning Gentoo installation with wireless networking and serial console access on the microSD card.
-The next challenge was transferring the root filesystem to an encrypted SSD (Solid State Drive) and getting it working.
+The next challenge was transferring the root filesystem to an encrypted SSD and getting it working.

-The approach I used involves having the Raspberry Pi 4B read firmware files and everything else needed to boot from the unencrypted EFI (Extensible Firmware Interface) partition on the microSD card.
+The approach I used involves having the Raspberry Pi 4B read firmware files and everything else needed to boot from the unencrypted Extensible Firmware Interface (EFI) partition on the microSD card.
 `/boot/config.txt` and `/boot/cmdline.txt` contain configuration entries
 and parameters relevant to the boot process.